Center versus periphery

 Center versus periphery (方言周圏論, Hōgen-Shūken-Ron) is a linguistic theory put forward by Japanese folklorist Yanagita Kunio explaining the usage of certain words in a language used in some regions while not in others.
-The theory may also explain the existence of other cultural features, or lack thereof, in differing regions; though it was specifically created to address linguistic differences.
+The theory may also explain the existence of other cultural features, or lack thereof, in differing regions.
+However, it was specifically created to address linguistic differences.

 Overview

-In general, the theory states that new words, often synonyms, are created in influential areas and cultural centers.
-Over time, these words gradually move outward to less culturally influential areas in a ripple pattern.
+In general, the theory states new words, often synonyms, are created in influential areas and cultural centers.
+These words gradually move outward to less culturally influential areas in a ripple pattern.
 Over time, the new words may travel a great distance.
 However, during their slow progression outwards from the cultural center, new words are also being created and gradually moving outwards.
 New words may not have the "momentum" necessary to propagate to all areas where the language is used.
-Typically, areas that are farthest away from a cultural center will possess only the oldest form of a word and no others, though the new words often still remain active in the cultural center where they were created, along with other synonym variations.
+Typically, areas that are farthest away from a cultural center will possess only the oldest form of a word and no others, though the new words often still remain active in the cultural center where they were created, along with additional synonym variations.